How to Find Expert Witnesses: The Ultimate Guide

 Conducting a Thorough Background Check

 Finding a qualified, experienced, and knowledgeable expert who is free of conflicts is certainly the goal.
 However, it is only half the battle.
-Before making the decision to retain an expert, you should always look into the expert’s CV and references to confirm that the potential expert is in good standing within their field.
-This can help avoid an embarrassing or potentially case-damaging situation if the expert’s stated credentials do not match reality.
+Before making the decision to retain an expert, you should always conduct a background check and look into the expert’s CV and references to confirm that the potential expert is in good standing within their field.
+Problems working with experts can surface when inadequate background checks fail to reveal certain issues.

 A comprehensive screening procedure for each of your expert candidates should include: